enjoy15/Energy-Consumption-CO2-Emissions-Analysis/README.md

 ---

+## Ethical Considerations

+### Data Privacy

+**Issue:** The dataset contains country-level aggregated data, not individual-level data, so privacy risks are minimal.
+However, we must consider:

+1. **Data Provenance:** Ensure data comes from reputable sources (EIA, World Bank, IEA) with proper data collection protocols
+2. **Anonymisation:** No personally identifiable information (PII) is present in the dataset
+3. **Consent:** Aggregated national statistics are public domain, no individual consent required

+**Conclusion:** No privacy concerns.
+Dataset is public, aggregated, and anonymised.

+---

 ## <a id="references "></a> 🔗 References
 <a id="1">[1]</a>
 *   IPCC Sixth Assessment Report.
 Working Group III: Mitigation of Climate Change.